Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## A flat JSON tree

 The form of JSON is very much dependent of the language in which the data is consumed.
 In the case of React the best advise is to keep the JSON tree as flat as possible.
 This pattern, called **denormalization**, is well known in both relational and non-relational databases.
-In this case we would 'connect' the **recipes** data with the **books** data using a **bookId** instead of calling all the data of each book as nested in the **recipes** object.
+In this case we would 'connect' the **recipes** data with the **books** data using a **bookId** rather than nesting all the data of each book in the **recipes** object.

 ###### https://trim-seahorse.cloudvent.net/api/recipes.json